-These belts are traditionally best known for their ability to operate at high-temperature, but they offer benefits way beyond this.
+These belts are traditionaly best known for their ability to carry high-temperature products, but they offer benefits way beyond this.

-In the wider industrial sphere, its high temperature resistance is comparable to PTFE/Kevlar belting, except that it is physically stronger than those materials.
+In the wider industrial sphere, its high temperature carrying resistance is comparable to PTFE/Kevlar belting, except that it is physically stronger than those materials.
 It's non-stick characteristic is not quite as good as PTFE, nor is its ability to go around knife-edges. (although with a minimum knife-edge radius of just 4mm, it is no slouch either).The belt consists of a low-friction nylon backing, with a Silicon impregnated carrying surface.
-It can be provided as vulcanised "endless" loops, as well as working with steel fasteners, although a steel fastener will reduce its maximum operating temperature.
+It can be provided as vulcanised "endless" loops, as well as working with steel fasteners.